avishaycohen/mpd-parser/README.md

    4. ~~push package~~
 8. complete unit-tests
 9. refactor tags to multiple files
+10. Parsing:
+    1. ~~parsing from string~~
-10. add parsing from file
+    2. parsing from file
-11. add parsing from URL
+    3. parsing from URL
+11. save mpd object:
+    1. ~~object to string~~
+    2. object to file